ajey091/ajey091.github.io/_posts/2024-11-21-i-built-a-snark-detector.md

 ## Try It Yourself!

-Want to see how snarky you (or your friends) are?
-Check out the Snark Detector at [link to your project].
-Just remember - high snark scores aren't necessarily a bad thing.
-Sometimes, a little snark is exactly what the situation calls for! 😉

 You can find the complete code on [GitHub](https://github.com/ajey091/snark-detector).

 *Note: This project requires API keys for OpenAI and AssemblyAI.
 Make sure to set up your environment variables accordingly.*